Universal health care by country: Germany

 Germany has the world's oldest national social health insurance system, with origins dating back to Otto von Bismarck's Sickness Insurance Law of 1883.
 The system is decentralized with private practice physicians providing ambulatory care, and independent, mostly non-profit hospitals providing the majority of inpatient care.
 Employers pay for half of their employees' health insurance contributions, while self-employed workers pay the entire contribution themselves.
-Approximately 90% of the population is covered by a statutory health insurance plan, which provides a standardized level of coverage through any one of approximately 100 public sickness funds.
-The rest are covered by private health insurance.
-Private health insurance is only accessible to self-employed workers, high-income employees and Beamte.
-The contributions for public insurance is determined according to income, while the contributions for private health insurance are determined according to age and health condition.
+Approximately 90% of the population is covered by a statutory health insurance plan, which provides a standardized level of coverage through any one of approximately 90 public sickness funds.

 Purchasing basic health insurance is mandatory for all persons residing in Germany if not employed.
 Historically, the level of provider reimbursement for specific services is determined through negotiations between regional physician's associations and sickness funds.
 Since 1976 the government has convened an annual commission, composed of representatives of business, labor, physicians, hospitals, and insurance and pharmaceutical industries.
 The commission takes into account government policies and makes recommendations to regional associations with respect to overall expenditure targets.
 In 1986 expenditure caps were implemented and were tied to the age of the local population as well as the overall wage increases.
 Although reimbursement of providers is on a fee-for-service basis, the amount to be reimbursed for each service is determined retrospectively to ensure that spending targets are not exceeded.
 Capitated care, such as that provided by U.S. health maintenance organizations, has been considered as a cost containment mechanism but would require consent of regional medical associations, and has not materialized.

 Copayments were introduced in the 1980s in an attempt to prevent overutilization and control costs.
-The average length of hospital stay in Germany has decreased in recent years from 14 days to 9 days, still considerably longer than average stays in the U.S. (5 to 6 days).
-The difference is partly driven by the fact that hospital reimbursement is chiefly a function of the number of hospital days as opposed to procedures or the patient's diagnosis.
-Drug costs have increased substantially, rising nearly 60% from 1991 through 2005.
-Despite attempts to contain costs, overall health care expenditures rose to 10.7% of GDP in 2005, comparable to other western European nations, but substantially less than that spent in the U.S. (nearly 16% of GDP).
+The average length of hospital stay in Germany has decreased significantly in recent decades, falling from 14 days to approximately 7.2 days by 2024, though it remains longer than average stays in the U.S. (approx. 5 to 6 days).
+This difference is partly attributed to the historical reimbursement structure, although Germany has since transitioned to a system based on diagnosis-related groups (DRGs).

+Despite ongoing cost-containment efforts, overall health care expenditures have continued to rise.
+In 2024, total health expenditure in Germany reached €538.2 billion, representing 12.4% of the gross domestic product (GDP).
+The financing is primarily provided by the statutory health insurance (GKV) with €300.8 billion, followed by social long-term care insurance (€64.7 billion), private households (€65.0 billion), and private health insurance (€44.8 billion).
+This expenditure remains comparable to other high-income Western European nations, but is still lower than the percentage of GDP spent in the United States.